Web application

 Add agents

-Config files are in the /opt/intrudect-<agentname>/etc/config.json
+Configuration files are located at /opt/intrudect-<agentname>/etc/config.json

 Adding external communication platforms